List of churches in Agder og Telemark: Skien prosti

-This deanery (prosti) covers the urban, southeastern part of Telemark county including the municipalities of Siljan, Skien, and Porsgrunn.
-The deanery is headquartered at Skien Church in the town of Skien in Skien municipality.
+This deanery (prosti) covers the urban, southeastern part of Telemark county including Siljan Municipality, Skien Municipality, and Porsgrunn Municipality.
+The deanery is headquartered at Skien Church in the town of Skien in Skien Municipality.

 The deanery was established in 1868 when the parishes of Gjerpen, Siljan, Porsgrunn, Eidanger, and Brevik from Bamble prosti and the parish of Skien from Nedre Telemark prosti were merged.